National Academic Depository: History

 The ministry has set up a task force in January 2010 to prepare a road map for implementation of the concept of electronic depository for academic awards.
 The National Academic Depository Bill was originally introduced in the Lok Sabha in September 2011.
 The bill was referred to the Standing Committee on Human Resource Development.
 The law lapsed in 2014 with the change of Government.

-The Union Cabinet (under Prime Minister Shri Narendra Modi) has approved a Ministry of Education's proposal to establishing a digital depository of academic awards to be known as National Academic Depository (NAD) in its meeting held on 27 October 2016.
+The Union Cabine approved a Ministry of Education's proposal to establishing a digital depository of academic awards to be known as National Academic Depository (NAD) in its meeting held on 27 October 2016.
 This was in fulfillment of a commitment made in Finance Minister's 2016-17 Budget Speech which outlined a ‘Digital Depository’ for school leaving certificates, degrees and other academic awards of higher education institutions.

-NAD was launch by the then Hon’ble president of India on 9 July 2017.
+NAD was launched by the then Hon’ble president of India on 9 July 2017.
 The Ministry of Education (MoE) designated University Grants Commission (UGC) as an authorised implementing body to enter into a tripartite agreement with NSDL Database Management Limited (NDML) and CDSL ventures Limited (CVL) for a period of three year to operationalize the NAD.
 The period of tripartite agreement was ended in December 2019 and further it has been decided that the NAD scheme will be implemented by DigiLocker not by the CVL & NDML.
 A notification in March 2020 was released by Ministry of Education (MoE) regarding implementation of NAD scheme.